Parashara: Legend

-He then created an island within the river by his mystic potency and asked her to land the boat there.
-On reaching the other side, the sage once again chanted the mantra to make her pregnant, but she declared that her body stank and Parashara granted her the boon that the finest fragrance may emit from her person.
+The Mahabharatha then credits him with creating an island within the river by his mystic potency and asks her to land the boat there and on the other side, chanting the mantra to make her pregnant.
+She however declares that her body stank and Parashara grants her the boon that the finest fragrance may emit from her person.
 She was thereafter known as Satyavati (pure fragrance).
 Matsyagandha was transformed (by the powers of the sage) into Yojanagandha ("she whose fragrance can be smelled from across a yojana").
-She now smelled of musk, and so was called Kasturi-Gandhi ("musk-fragrant").
-Then, she insisted that the act of getting a child was not appropriate in broad daylight, as her father and others would see them from the other bank; they should wait till night.
-The sage, with his powers, shrouded the entire area in fog.
-Then, Parashara embraced her and by his mystic power, she became pregnant with Krishna Dvaipāyana Veda Vyasa, who was dark-complexioned and hence was called by the name Krishna (black) and also the name Dwaipayana, meaning 'island-born'.
-Later, Parashara took him with himself and trained him in vedic studies.
-He later compiled the classic Vedic literatures of India, and so is called Vyasa who is the 17th incarnation of Lord Vishnu.
-Later, Satyavati returned to her father's house and in due course, married Śantanu.
+She now smells of musk, and so was called Kasturi-Gandhi ("musk-fragrant").
+Then, she insists that the act of getting a child was not appropriate in broad daylight, as her father and others would see them from the other bank; they should wait till night.
+The sage, with his powers, shrouds the entire area in fog.
+Then, Parashara embraces her and by his mystic power, she becomes pregnant with Krishna Dvaipāyana Veda Vyasa, who is dark-complexioned and hence is called by the name Krishna (black) and also the name Dwaipayana, meaning 'island-born'.
+Later, Parashara takes him with himself and trains him in vedic studies.
+He later compiles the classic Vedic literatures of India, and so is called Vyasa who is the 17th incarnation of Lord Vishnu.
+Later, Satyavati returns to her father's house and in due course, marries Śantanu.

-In Anushasana Parva of Mahabharata, Parashara told Yudhisthira that he prayed to Shiva.
-His desire was to obtain a son with great ascetic merit, endued with superior energy, earn world-wide fame, and arrange the Vedas.
-Shiva appeared and granted him his wishes and in addition, he told him that his son Krishna will be one of the Saptarshis of Savarni manvantara, be immortal by being freed of diseases, and he will be friend of Indra.
+In Anushasana Parva of Mahabharata, Parashara tells Yudhisthira that he prayed to Shiva to obtain a son with great ascetic merit, endued with superior energy, earn world-wide fame, and arrange the Vedas.
+Shiva appears and grants him his wishes and in addition, he tells him that his son Krishna will be one of the Saptarshis of Savarni manvantara, be immortal by being freed of diseases, and he will be friend of Indra.

-Parashara was known as the "limping sage".
-He had his leg wounded during an attack on his āśrama.
-When a ṛṣi dies he merges back into an element or an archetype.
-When Sage Parashara was walking through a dense forest he and his students were attacked by wolves.
+Parashara is known as the "limping sage" as his leg wounded during an attack on his āśrama.
+When a ṛishi dies, he merges back into an element or an archetype and as Sage Parashara walked in a dense forest, he and his students are attacked by wolves.
 He was unable to get away in his old age with a lame leg and he left this world merging into the wolves.

-The Monument of Parashara Muni is available at Junha - Panhala fort in Tal Kavathe Mahankal Sangli district of Maharashtra.
-A cave supposed to be of Parāśāra Muni is present at the fort.

-Parashar Lake is a freshwater lake located at an elevation of 2,730 metres (8,960 ft) in the Mandi district of Himachal Pradesh.
-On the bank of this lake there is a three storied Pagoda temple dedicated to the sage Parashara.
-It is believed that sage Parashara meditated here.